luckykk273/kysh/README.md

 A simple shell in C.

 ## Preface
-This repository was originally created by following the [website tutorial](https://brennan.io/2015/01/16/write-a-shell-in-c/), and later had some additional features added (e.g. tokenizer, multiple pipes and I/O redirection).
+This repository was originally created by following the [website tutorial](https://brennan.io/2015/01/16/write-a-shell-in-c/), and later had some additional features added (e.g. tokenizer, multiple pipes and I/O redirections).
 There are some known errors, but in most cases, it runs well enough.
 Since this repo is just intended to help with understanding some important [concepts](#key-concepts), these errors **WON'T** be fixed for now.

 ## Usage
 ### Build and run